Getting Started

 add-system-x86-step2.png

-5. After the system is added, you will be taken to the Location details page.
+5. After you add a system, the window returns to the location details page.
 The activation code provided by Fleet Command and the expiration time are displayed in the system messages.

 location-details-ann.png

-The activation code will pair a system in Fleet Command with a physical server device at the edge location.
+Use the activation code to pair a system in Fleet Command with a physical device at the edge location.
 Proceed to the Pairing a System with Fleet Command section to complete the pairing process.

 Some preparation at the physical edge site is needed before the system is ready to accept the activation code.
 Refer to the Edge Site Requirements section for more information.